larsensong/alx-react/README.md

   2.React only changes what needs to be changed!

-React finds out what changes have been made, and changes only what needs to be changed.
+React finds out what changes have been made, and changes only what needs to be changed..